 2. Perform regular reviews and/or advanced analytics on administrative activity to identify actions which fall outside of an established norm

-Here at Alert Logic, we collate administrative activity from each organization we partner with to provide a set of predefined reports, documenting the last 24 hours of certain grouped activity.
-This includes accounts created/modified as well as privileged Linux commands.
-A full list of pre-defined reports is available here.
+At Fortra’s Alert Logic, we collate administrative activity from each organization we partner with to provide a set of predefined reports, documenting the last 24 hours of certain grouped activity.
+This includes accounts created/modified as well as privileged Linux commands, available here.

 We also apply advanced machine learning analytics across the reports to identify actions that fall outside of an established norm.
 This allows us to alert on activity related to the insider threat opportunity PwnKit presents, such as accounts being created with abnormal policies or outside of usual activity hours.
 More information on how our log review machine learning engine works can be found here.